jewel/clearskies/protocol/directory.md

 The software may let the user specify extensions not to sync, give them the ability to match patterns, or give them a GUI to pick files or folders to avoid.

-As with "Subtree Copy", non-synced files should still be added to the local database, but marked as "do-not-propagate", so that they aren't sent to other peers.

-FIXME That won't actually work, due to the last_changed logical clock tracking.

-FIXME Additionally, we won't have any record of which peer has a file, so we need a way to know which files are present anyway.

 Streaming